peak-gao/code-notes/React/react-notes-mini-1.md

 - Here’s what you should do:
            1. check which props will change (big caveat with componentWillReceiveProps — sometimes it’s called when nothing has changed; React just wants to check in)
-           1. If the props will change in a way that is significant, act on it
+           1. If the props will change in a way that is significant, act on it **Can call setState**: Yes

 ###### Use Cases
+- acting on particular prop changes to trigger state transitions
 - If you need to update the state in response to prop changes (for example, to reset it)
     - compare this.props and nextProps and perform state transitions using this.setState()